American Kickboxer: Plot

-Carol tells Quinn she will help him through the challenge, and Chad offers to become Quinn's trainer.
+Quinn befriends Chad.
+At another party, Quinn beats Denard with a chair.
+Denard challenges Quinn to fight him for $100,000.
 With the help of Chad and former trainer Howard (Roger Yuan), Quinn prepares for the big fight.

-At the fight, Denard's dirty tactics begin to take its toll on Quinn.
+At the fight, Denard's dirty tactics take their toll on Quinn.
 When Quinn goes down during one of the later rounds, he gets up at a nine-count.
-Showing he isn't holding back anymore, he surprises Denard with his punches and kicks.
-When he lands a haymaker, Denard is sent flying to the corner.
-Quinn unleashes a flurry of kicks to Denard and ends it with a tornado kick, sending Denard to the ground for the ten-count.
-As Chad, Howard, Carol, and others gather to congratulate Quinn, Willard makes one more heckle towards Denard before Denard's cornerman knocks him out with a punch.
+He surprises Denard with a flurry of kicks and ends it with a tornado kick, sending Denard to the ground for the ten-count.
+Chad, Howard, Carol, and others gather to congratulate Quinn.